-Jeff is desperately trying to keep his life together, but before he can even get his head around the news that he’s going to be a father, his ex announces that she wants to leave Tucker Springs.
-Now he either has to take over her role at the shop while ferrying the baby back and forth from Denver, or move the business—and himself—with her.
+Jeff is desperately trying to keep everything in his life together, but before he can even get his head around the news that he’s going to be a father, his ex announces she wants to leave Tucker Springs.
+Now he has to either take over her role at the shop while ferrying the baby back and forth from Denver, or move the business—and himself—with her.

 Brad and Jeff knew reconciliation wouldn’t be easy, but they’re rapidly running out of room for compromise.
 And sooner or later, something has to give.

 This previously published book is #7 in the Tucker Springs series, and can be read as a standalone.

 TITLE: It's Complicated